tahoe-lafs/community/Monthly Reports/march-2021.md

 + Webdesign discussions continued

 In Development:
-+ Testing and Release Manager hiring and onboarding
++ Testing and Release Manager hiring and onboarding - welcome Ajibola! (he/him)
 + Port is likely at 80%(!)
 + txi2p was forked and released in order to support Python 3 and our i2p community
 + Testing coverage for integration of i2p and Tor was improved